Detailed below is a brief description of the various research scholarships, prizes, awards and travelling fellowships available to CSANZ members.

 Ralph Reader Prize

 The Ralph Reader Prize was originally the Young Investigators Award and was first presented in 1980.
 It was named after Dr Ralph Reader as a tribute to his encouragement of young investigators during his time as Medical Director of the National Heart Foundation from 1961-70 and as Director and Chief Executive from 1970 until his retirement in 1980.

 The Ralph Reader Prize remains the most prestigious research award to young investigators by the Cardiac Society of Australia and New Zealand (CSANZ).

-Finalists will be selected in each section, Clinical and Basic Science, to present their work in the Ralph Reader prize session at the CSANZ Annual Scientific Meeting.
+Finalists will be selected in either the Clinical Section or the Basic & Translational Science section, to present their work in the Ralph Reader prize final at the CSANZ Annual Scientific Meeting.
 The Ralph Reader Prize is awarded to the best individual presentation in each prize session.